 The fulfillment of a shared vision and financial investments from NYS, SUNY and UAlbany, this unique facility is designed to drive economic growth, create jobs and enhance New York’s competitiveness in key sectors such as emergency preparedness, homeland security, renewable energy, weather and resiliency.

-The complex will house:
+The complex houses:

 - The College of Emergency Preparedness, Homeland Security and Cybersecurity